Allergan CEO Saunders wins vote to keep chairman role

 Billionaire investor David Tepper’s hedge fund Appaloosa LP made the proposal, arguing that Allergan currently has a questionable business strategy and excessive pay for executives.

 Proxy advisory firms backed keeping the current structure.
+However, Appaloosa’s success in attracting the votes of a substantial minority highlights the displeasure of many investors.

+The voting results represent 85.9 percent of shares eligible to vote, Allergan said in a statement on Wednesday.

+Allergan, under pressure to rescue the company’s falling stock price, launched a review of its strategy last year.
+But that review is only likely to result in the sale of its relatively small infectious disease unit.

 Reuters on Tuesday had reported that enough votes had been cast for Allergan to prevail against Appaloosa.